 In January 2020, the Company entered into two new term loan facilities: a \$500 million one-year facility and a \$500 million two-year facility.
-In the first quarter of 2020, the Company borrowed \$1 billion against these facilities.
-During the third quarter of 2020, the Company repaid \$500 million of borrowings from its one-year facility.
-In December 2020, the Company repaid \$500 million of borrowings from the two year facility.
+During 2020, the Company borrowed and repaid \$1.0 billion against these facilities.
 These two facilities were terminated as of December 31, 2020 after repayment of the initial draw down.